PELVE from a regulatory perspective: Numerical case study

 Note that the gamma distribution is light-tailed~\parencite[Chapter 3]{embrechts_modelling_1997}.
 In \textit{model~2}, we test the impact of more harmful (heavy-tailed) distributions by replacing the liability distributions for some insurers as follows: for insurers $2$ and $4$, we set $Z_i\sim \text{LN}(\mu_i,\sigma_i)$, where $\text{LN}(\mu,\sigma)$ denotes the lognormal distribution with log-mean $\mu$ and log-standard deviation $\sigma$.
 For insurers $1$ and $6$, we set $Z_i\sim \text{GPD}(\xi_i,\nu_i,\beta_i)$, where $\text{GPD}(\xi,\nu,\beta)$ denotes the GPD with shape $\xi$, location $\nu$ and scale $\beta$.
 For insurers $3$ and $5$ we apply the same gamma distributions as before.

-The parameters of the liability distributions are estimated using the method of moments applied to the annual liabilities from 2019 to 2023.\footnote{For the fifth insurer, we use liabilities from 2018 to 2022 due to an excessive drop in the liabilities from 2022 to 2023, which would distort the results of our analysis.} For the method of moments, we use the 2023 liability value as mean, see again~\prettyref{tab:equity_insurers}.
+The parameters of the liability distributions are estimated using the method of moments applied to the annual liabilities from 2019 to 2023 for the first four insurers.
+For the fifth insurer, we use liabilities from 2018 to 2022 due to an excessive drop in the liabilities from 2022 to 2023, which would distort the results of our analysis.
+For the sixth insurer, we estimate the variance based on the liabilities from 2018 to 2023 to ensure that the estimated shape parameter $\xi_6$ of the GPD is positive, i.e.,~we obtain a heavy-tailed behavior.
+For the method of moments, we use the 2023 liability value as mean, see again~\prettyref{tab:equity_insurers}.
 The estimated parameters are reported in~\prettyref{tab:liability_parameters_insurers}.

-We estimate the distribution of $X_i$ via $1\,000\,000$ Monte-Carlo simulations. \prettyref{fig:boxplot} shows the corresponding boxplots for each insurer.
-In model $2$, insurer $1$ exhibits large negative outliers due to a GPD with $\xi_1=0.4185$, whereas insurer's $6$ GPD, with the much smaller shape parameter $\xi_6=0.0363$ (lighter tail), shifts the box upward without producing extreme outliers.
-For insurers $2$ and $4$, perturbed with lognormal distributions, model 2 gives larger negative outliers and wider boxes. \prettyref{fig:hist_firms} illustrates the equity capital distributions for insurers $1$, $2$, $4$ and $6$ -- the ones for which the liability distributions differ between model 1 and 2.
+Even if the equity capital of insurer $i$ is given by $X_i = Y_i+(-Z_i)$, that is, the sum of two independent random variables, we cannot relate the (Multi-)PELVE values of the equity capitals and the (Multi-)PELVE values of the assets and the liabilities in general.\footnote{For instance, if the random variables are comonotone, then it is possible to apply~\cite[Theorem 1]{li_pelve_2023}, compare also with their Examples 1 and 2 which discusses the sum of a long position in a stock and a corresponding call option.} Hence, we estimate the distribution of $X_i$ via $1\,000\,000$ Monte-Carlo simulations. \prettyref{fig:boxplot} shows the corresponding boxplots for each insurer.
+In model $2$, insurer $1$ exhibits large negative outliers due to a GPD with $\xi_1=0.4185$, whereas insurer $6$'s GPD has a much smaller shape parameter $\xi_6=0.1901$ (lighter tail).
+For insurers $2$ and $4$, perturbed with lognormal distributions, model $2$ gives larger negative outliers and wider boxes.
+Especially by comparing insurers $4$ and $6$ we see that the distribution of insurer $4$ leads in model $2$ to much larger outliers. \prettyref{fig:hist_firms} illustrates the equity capital distributions for insurers $1$, $2$, $4$ and $6$ -- the ones for which the liability distributions differ between model $1$ and $2$.
+These histograms show that the equity capital distributions for insurers $1$, $2$ and $4$ admit a heavier left tail in model $2$ than in model $1$, while the left tail for insurer $6$ is only slightly heavier in model~$2$.

+In addition, note that negative equity capital values would refer to bankruptcy of an insurer at time $1$.
+This is a usual way of modeling.
+For instance, the standard formula of Solvency II is motivated by a multivariate normal distribution, which means that negative equity capital values can occur with a non-negligible probability.